openstax/napkin-notes/kevin/160809_partition_protocol.md

 The current code is [here](https://github.com/openstax/biglearn-api/blob/klb_protocol/lib/protocol.rb).

-Is is called from a
+It is called from a
 [rake task](https://github.com/openstax/biglearn-api/blob/klb_protocol/lib/tasks/protocol.rake)
 that takes a group UUID as a parameter:
 ```